ChaoMa0459/ReactProject/README.md

 - Download IntelliJ IDEA (Ultimate)
 - Install node.js from website (npm will be installed as well)
 - npm install -g create-react-app
-- create-react-app react-web
+- create-react-app around-web
-- cd react-web
+- cd around-web
 - npm install -S XXX(all the packages needed)
 - // setup intellij
 - In Preferences, search for “javascript” and change language version to “React JSX”